ThomNo67/OutlookMonitor/README.md

 # OutlookMonitor
-A monitoring real for Exchange mail boxes and Outlook stores
+A monitoring tool for Exchange mail boxes and Outlook stores